thk2b/malloc/README.md

 ```

-This is a necesary tradeof for our first-fit algorithm.
-A best-fit algorithm would not suffer this flaw, but at the expence of execution speed.

-# Implementation

 To allocate memory, we first find the zone with the largest minimum-size that can accomodate the given size.

 ```c